railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_logistic.rst

 Each location can be given an address.
 That enables you to create a location for a customer or a supplier, for example.
 You can then give it the address of that customer or supplier.
 You should indicate to Open ERP on the partner form that it should use this location rather than the default location given to partner deliveries.

-.. tip::   **Point**  *Subcontracting production*
+.. tip:: Subcontracting production

     You'll see in the chapter about Manufacturing that it is possible to assign a location to a manufacturing workcenter.
-If this lcoation is at a supplier's you must give it an address so that Open ERP can prepare a delivery order for the supplier and a receive operation for the manufactured goods.
+    If this location is at a supplier's you must give it an address so that Open ERP can prepare a delivery order for the supplier and a receive operation for the manufactured goods.

     Creating a location specifically for a partner is also a simple solution for handled consigned stocks in Open ERP.

-.. tip:  **Definition** *Consigned Stock*
+.. note: Consigned Stock

     Consigned stock is stock that is owned by you (valued in your accounts) but is physically stocked by your supplier.
     Or, conversely, it could be stock owned by your customer (not valued by you) but stocked in your company.

 To enable you to consolidate easily at a higher level, the location definition is hierarchical.
 This structure is given by the field *Parent location*.
 That also enables you to manage complex cases of product localization.
 For example, you could imagine the following scenario.